 Program evaluation visits include school and classroom observations, review of school and district documents, and focus group interviews with school leaders, teacher, parents, students, and contributing partners such as business or community partners.
 Technical assistance or advice is not offered during these on-site visits.
-Site visit teams consist of three to five NYSED staff members from the Office of Innovative School Models, based in Albany and New York City, supplemented on some visits by staff from the Office of Accountability.
+Site visit teams consist of three to five NYSED staff members from the Office of Innovative School Models, and staff from the Office of Accountability.

 All twenty-eight schools receiving federal 1003(g) implementation funds have received initial one-day on-site visits.
-Reports have been issued for all schools based upon evidence gathered during the site-visit process.
-Follow-up visits will be completed by the end of April, 2011.
+Follow-up visits will be completed by the end of April 2011.

-All six schools receiving federal 1003(a) funds have or will have received initial one-day on-site visits by the end of March, 2011.
-Reports have been issued for schools having received visits to date.
-These six schools have been scheduled for second or third visits, due to be concluded by the end of May, 2011.
+All six schools receiving federal 1003(a) funds have or will have received initial one-day on-site visits by the end of March 2011.
+These six schools have been scheduled for second or third visits, due to be concluded by the end of May 2011.